mozilla/protocol/docs/03-contributing/03-css-guide.md

 }
 ```

-In a long style sheet it's not a bad idea to add dividing lines (with two blank
+In a long style sheet it’s not a bad idea to add dividing lines (with two blank
 lines before it) to help set sections apart visually.

 ```scss